RevoU-FSSE-2/week-15-defficharlina/README.md

 # REVOU ASSIGNMENT WEEK 15
 This project is create an app use cors where client X, and client Y have different methods.
-Client X can only CREATE, client Y can EDIT and DELETE.
+Client X can GET, POST and client Y can GET, POST, UPDATE, DELETE

 ## CORS